-The GSA Board of Directors is comprised of program representatives who share the concerns and experiences of graduate students.
+The GSA Board of Directors is comprised of faculty representatives who share the concerns and experiences of graduate students.
 Board of Directors meets monthly to address student issues and support graduate students during their time at Brock.
-Applications for program representatives will be available in the fall.
+Applications for faculty representatives are available in the fall term.

 Graduate Students’ Association Committees

-The GSA is looking for students interested in graduate student life and leadership to volunteer for one (or more!) of the following four committees.
+The GSA is looking for students interested in graduate student life and leadership to volunteer for any of the following committees.
 This is a great opportunity to meet students from different programs and faculties, in addition to collaborating to make graduate student life at Brock better for all students.

 Meetings will be held on a monthly basis and report to the GSA Board of Directors.
 Please see below for the committee descriptions with anticipated activities for the year.

 This committee will work on the development and modification of the GSA’s governing documents.
-The primary goals of the committee this year will be elections policies and procedures for all elected positions, issue bylaws, and updating minor issues in our constitution.
+The primary goals of the committee will be continually progressing to non-profit corporation compliance for the GSA, continued formalization of various roles and specific issue bylaws to address election policies and procedures for all elected positions, issue bylaws, and updating minor issues in our constitution.